jiaguofang/yapianyu.github.com/_posts/os/2012-08-06-posix-threads.markdown

 {
     for (long i = 1; i <= (long) arg; i++)
     {
-        // The thread will be blocked if the mutex is locked by other thread pthread_mutex_lock(&sum_mutex);
+        // The thread will be blocked if the mutex is locked
+        // by other thread.
+        pthread_mutex_lock(&sum_mutex);
         sum += i;
         pthread_mutex_unlock(&sum_mutex);